 First of all, I do NOT say ‘flows are like first derivatives’.
 Time to learn reading!

-In economics, we are in the world of discrete variables.
+In economics, we are in a world of discrete variables.
 And because there are no underlying continuous and differentiable functions we speak in analogies.
 So the stock of money of the business sector is the numerical integral = sum of discrete period values of profit/loss.
 Profit/loss, i.e. the change of the stock of money, in turn, is a difference of flows.
 The change of stock is ANALOGOUS to the first derivative (see the graphic in the working paper Primary and Secondary Markets.)

 I do NOT say ‘flows are like first derivatives’ I say ‘the difference of flows is like the first derivative’.